 NB!
 Applicants who are not citizens of EU/EEA/Switzerland must pre-pay half of the first semester’s tuition-fee after receiving an admission offer.

 Undergraduate diploma (or higher)

-Please be sure to check further information on required documents and our step-by-step application guide at www.cs.ut.ee/admission-software-engineering.
+Please be sure to also check further information and our step-by-step application guide at www.cs.ut.ee/admission-software-engineering.

 The entry qualification documents are accepted in the following languages: English / Estonian.

 All applicants must comply with our English language requirements.
 The only acceptable English tests and exempt categories are specified at www.ut.ee/requirements.

 A motivation letter must be added to your application.

 Please write a brief motivation letter based on the following points: